Basic Allowance for Housing (BAH) Guide

 In most cases, your BAH rate can only go up in a given area.
 When BAH rates increase for your housing area, your benefit will increase as well.

-But, your rate will not go down in an area while you’re living there – BAH rate protection has you covered.
+Note: Your rate will not go down in an area while you’re living there due to the BAH rate protection.

 BAH for Dual-Military Couples